About CAADS

 California Association for Adult Day Services (CAADS)

-Established in 1977, CAADS is the oldest and largest state association for adult day services in the nation.
-Centers in membership with CAADS provide innovative day programs that support individuals with physical, mental, or developmental disabilities and older adults with Alzheimer's disease and their families.
+Founded in 1977, CAADS is proud to be the oldest and largest state association for adult day services in the United States.
+Our member centers deliver innovative day programs that support older adults, individuals with physical, mental, or developmental disabilities, and families affected by Alzheimer’s disease and related conditions.

 Core Purpose

-CAADS purpose is to inspire, provide leadership and facilitate the success of its members who support and assist people with long-term health, functional, cognitive, or mental challenges to realize their individual potential and maintain their independence.
+CAADS' purpose is to inspire, provide leadership, and facilitate the success of its members who support and assist people living with long-term health, functional, cognitive, or mental challenges to optimize their individual potential, and their independence.

 Core Values